 I. Accessing UEFI Firmware on Windows 8 and 10 then Enable VT-X

-Modern computers take a very short time to boot and the press of a button in attempt to delay the boot process and access the boot options may fail most of the time.
+Modern computers take a very short time to boot and the press of a button in an attempt to delay the boot process and access the boot options may fail most of the time.
 You can however access the boot options menu even after the computer has booted into Windows.

 Click Start – Settings – Update & Security